Back

 And what would be left if I stop believing in it?

 It’s built - layer by layer - through innocent conditioning, and made to feel real through the nature of thought.
 Over time, we began to believe that the roles we learned to play were us.
-We forgot the omelette was always egg underneath.
-We are already whole to begin with.
+We forget that beneath all the toppings, it was always just egg.
+We are already whole and complete to begin with, even before the layers of identity.

-I am not asking you to just believe this.
+As always, I am not asking you to just believe this.
 This isn’t something to take on as a belief.
-I would never want you to just believe anything I write or say.
+But it could change your life.

 Because once you glimpse it - even just once - it changes everything.